 REACH - A period a week with industry professionals

-Semester Showcase- Each semester all Drama students perform in the state of the art Hunter Theatre
+Semester Showcases- Each semester all Year 7-10 Drama students perform in the state of the art Hunter Theatre

 Whole school musical